-As there are strong similarities between the 27 odds ratios not including differences between farmers and nonfarmers both for fathers and sons, we aggregate these odds ratios to a "nonfarm" version of the Altham statistic, $d^N$ .
-The remaining odds ratios compare the probability ratio of obtaining a farm occupation compared to a nonfarm occupations for sons of farmers to the similar ratio for sons of nonfarmers.
-The root of the sum of squares of these nine odds ratios is denoted $d^F$ .
+As there are strong similarities between the 27 odds ratios not including differences between farmers and non-farmers for both fathers and sons, we aggregate these odds ratios to a "non-farm" version of the Altham statistic, d^N .
+The remaining odds ratios compare the probability ratio of entering a farm occupation compared to a non-farm occupation for sons of farmers to the similar ratio for sons of non-farmers.
+The root of the sum of squares of these nine odds ratios is denoted d^F .22